 At Saints Agatha and James Catholic Church, the intellectual formation takes place on Sundays from 3.30pm-5.15pm by participation in the Catholicism 101 course (which is open to Catholics, non-Catholics, believers and non-believers).
 Spiritual formation takes place on Thursday nights 6.45pm-7.45pm in the small faith sharing Credo group.
 The Credo group is only open to those who are in the RCIA program, or to others who would benefit, by special invitation.
 Credo means “I believe” and it is a special place deepen in your relationship with God, to learn about prayer, to share your faith experiences, to hear about the faith journeys of others and to learn what it means to be part of the Christian community which is the Church.
 The liturgical dimension take place through participation in the Sunday 5.30pm Mass.

-Saturday 17th February 11am: Rite of Election - takes place in the Cathedral Basilica of St. Peter and St. Paul
+Saturday 9th March 11am or 3pm (TBD): Rite of Election for those wishing to become Catholic.
+Takes place in the Cathedral Basilica of St. Peter and St. Paul

-Saturday 31st March: Baptism at the Easter Vigil Mass
+Saturday 20th April 2019 8pm: Baptism for adults at the Easter Vigil Mass

 What does it involve?